nikazawila/awesome-engineering-manager-resources/README.md

 [The Making of a Manager: What to Do When Everyone Looks to You](https://amzn.to/32vaIW8) by Julie Zhuo
 [Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity](https://amzn.to/3tyR3QT) by Kim Scott
 [Leaders Eat Last: Why Some Teams Pull Together and Others Don't](https://amzn.to/3sAO0X3) by Simon Sinek
+[Servant Leadership: A Journey into the Nature of Legitimate Power and Greatness](https://amzn.to/2QK8wY1) by Robert K. Greenleaf

 ### Talks: